warunacds/warunacds/README.md

 ## Hi 👋 I'm Waruna

-I'm a full-stack developer, JavaScript, Ruby Swift are my favorite languages.
+I'm a lead developer.
+Swift, Kotlin, JavaScript, Ruby  are my favorite languages.

 I'm handy with iOS and Android app development as well.